makersacademy/rps-challenge/README.md

 ## My Approach

-1. Test-drove the creation of an index page with an input form for the user to enter their name and selection fields to choose from rock, paper and scissors
+1. Test-drove the creation of an index page with an input form for the user to enter their name

-2. Pointed the form action to a POST method which redirected to a play.erb page welcoming the user and prompting them to get the computer's selection
+2. Pointed the form action to a POST method which redirected to a play.erb page welcoming the user and prompting them to choose rock, paper or scissors

 3. Created a Game class and a Player class in the model layer to handle the action, which included storing 'rock', 'paper' and 'scissors' in an array for the computer to randomly select from